telerik/blazor-docs/getting-started/what-you-need.md

 ## Namespaces

-The .NET compiler requires several Telerik namespaces in order to recognize the Telerik Blazor components and set some of the component parameters.
+The .NET compiler requires several Telerik namespaces to recognize the Telerik Blazor components and set some of the component parameters.

 There are a few other optional namespaces that may be needed often.
 You can import them globally for your convenience.